 - As soon as possible before your planned enrollment date, submit an application for admission to O’More College and send all required supporting documents.

-- At the time of your acceptance to O’More College (or soon after if you apply for a Departmental Scholarship), the Admissions Office will inform OSFA whether you receive institutional merit aid.
-OSFA then will evaluate your FAFSA report, package your institutional aid with your governmental aid, and send you an official Funding Notification, which lists and describes all the assistance for which you are eligible
+- At the time of your acceptance to O’More College (or soon after if you apply for a Departmental Scholarship), OSFA will determine whether you receive institutional merit aid.
+OSFA then will evaluate your FAFSA report, package your institutional aid with your governmental aid, and send you an official Funding Notification Award letter, which lists and describes all the assistance for which you are eligible.

 - Mark on the Funding Notification the funds you want and return it to us signed and dated.

-- In following days, with advice and guidance from OSFA, follow instructions in the Funding Notification for acquiring your funding.
+- Finally, with advice and guidance from OSFA, follow instructions in the Funding Notification for acquiring your funding.
 Respond promptly to our requests for information, and call our office with your questions.
 We want to help make this process smooth and rewarding, so contact us anytime you need more information.

 If you have questions about financial assistance in general or want details about your specific situation, contact: